KiKaraage/ArcWTF/README.md

 ## Compability
 I modify, made and test this theme on Firefox 122, Windows 10.
 Based on edge-frfox's compability, this theme can work with Linux and MacOS too.

 ArcWTF will clash with the default Firefox system theme, dark themes that have light toolbar/light URL bar, and light themes with dark toolbar/dark URL bar.

+Vertical tabs are currently disabled in Private Browsing Mode due to behaviour clashes with window controls.

 <details>
   <summary>For Floorp, there's several incompability I currently have since it might clashed with several parts of the built-in theme they had, like:</summary>